Kitware/CMake/Help/manual/cmake.1.rst

     ``cacheVariables``

       An optional map of cache variables.
-The key is the variable name, and the value is either ``null``, a string representing the value of the variable (which supports macro expansion), or an object with the following fields:
+The key is the variable name (which may not be an empty string), and the value is either ``null``, a string representing the value of the variable (which supports macro expansion), or an object with the following fields:

       ``type``